2012 Annual Science Report

 Pennsylvania State University Reporting | SEP 2011 – AUG 2012

 Biosignatures in Extraterrestrial Settings

-4.1.1 Research by Kasting and collaborators shows SO2 is likely to be inadequate to explain early warm Mars.
-Collaboration with VPL and graduate student Haqq-Misra, Ramirez.
+4.1.1 Research by Kasting and collaborators shows H2 may explain early warm Mars.
+Collaboration with VPL and collaborator Haqq-Misra, and graduate student Ramirez.

 4.1.2 Continued research by Ohmoto and collaborators of early CH4 in the atmosphere of terrestrial planets and role of volcanoes in CO2 outgassing.
 Details now reported in “Biosignatures in Ancient Rocks”